Jan (name)

 Jan is a form of John that is used in various languages.
-(See the “Other names” section in this page's infobox for more variants.)
+(See the "Other names" section in this page's infobox for more variants.)

 The name is used in Afrikaans, Belarusian, Circassian, Catalan, Cornish, Croatian, Czech, English (especially in Devon dialect), Dutch, German, Kazakh, Polish, Slovak, Slovenian, Scandinavian and Finnic languages.
 It is the most prevalent in the Czech Republic.
-In English, the name "Jan" is not related to "John", but is a shortened form of the first names Janet, Janice, Janine, or January, with corresponding pronunciation.
-It has a separate origin in Persian, Greek, and Armenian.
+In English, the name Jan is often derived from feminine forms of John, a shortening of the first names Janet, Janice, Janine, or occasionally the unrelated January, with corresponding pronunciation.
+It has a separate origin in Greek, Armenian, and as a Persian name.

+Scandinavia

+In Sweden and Finland Janne is often used as a nickname for people called Jan.

 Netherlands and Flanders

 In the Netherlands and Flanders, the name used to be one of the most popular given first names.
 From the 1950s, the occurrence of the name decreased.
 In 2014, no more than 3% of the boys are given this name.
 However, it still is one of the most widely distributed names.
 It is also the most common name of Dutch players in the Netherlands national football team.

 The name Jan is sometimes combined with another first name, such as in Jan Peter (for instance in Jan Peter Balkenende), or in Klaas Jan (for instance in Klaas Jan Huntelaar).
 Very rarely the name Jan is given to a girl, as variants like Jann, Jannie, Janneke or Jantje are more common.

 Because it used to be so common, it found its way into many expressions still widely used today, even though the popularity of the name itself has faded.
 "Jan met de pet", literally "Jan wearing a cap", signifies the common man; and "Jan en alleman", literally "Jan and everyman", signifies a large group of people, often used when referring to a cross-section of society.